NatzkaLabsOpenSource/managed-kubernetes/README.md

-# What's New
+# What's New in Release v2

 1. Support for Upstream Crossplane
 1. Support for [Regions](docs/cloud-regions.MD) in Composite Resource
-1. Postprovisioning using Helm and Kubernetes Providers
+1. Post Provisioning using Helm and Kubernetes Providers

 # Multi-cloud Managed Kubernetes